-(a) The Tribal Gaming Commission is responsible for conducting background investigations and suitability determinations.

-(b) The Tribal Gaming Commission shall request from each primary management official and from each key employee all of the following information:

-(1) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); (2) Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers;

-(3) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (b)(2) of this section;

-(4) Current business and residence telephone numbers;

-(5) A description of any existing and previous business relationships with Indian Tribes, including ownership interests in those businesses;

-(6) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses;(7) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;

-(8) For each felony, crime of moral turpitude, theft related offense for which there was an ongoing prosecution or a conviction, at any time, the charge, the name and address of the court involved, and the date and disposition if any;

-(9) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), and/ or bankruptcy filed within 10 years of the date of the application, the name and address of the court involved and the date and disposition;
+- (a) The Tribal Gaming Commission is responsible for conducting background investigations and suitability determinations. - (b) The Tribal Gaming Commission shall request from each primary management official and from each key employee all of the following information: - (1) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (2) Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - (3) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (b)(2) of this section; - (4) Current business and residence telephone numbers, and all cell phone numbers; - (5) A description of any existing and previous business relationships with other Indian Tribes, including ownership interests in those businesses; - (6) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (7) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (8) For each felony, crime of moral turpitude, theft related offense for which there was an ongoing prosecution or a conviction at any time, the charge, the name and address of the court involved, and the date and disposition if any; - (9) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), and/or bankruptcy filed within 10 years of the date of the application, the name and address of the court involved and the date and disposition, if any;

-(10) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (b)(8) or (b)(9) of this section, the criminal charge, the name and address of the court involved and the date and disposition;

-(11) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted;

-(12) A photograph taken within the last year; and

-(13) Any other information the Tribe deems relevant.
+- (10) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (b)(8) or (b)(9) of this section, the criminal charge, the name and address of the court involved and the date and disposition if any; - (11) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (12) A photograph taken within the last year; - (13) Fingerprints obtained in accordance with Section 204; and - (14) Any other information the Tribe deems relevant. - (c) When a primary management official or key employee is employed by the Tribe, a complete application file, containing all the information listed in Section 205(b), shall be maintained.